 Nagel, J.J.
-(2016) The Orlando Requiem (forthcoming article in “Free Associations” and “The American Psychoanalyst”) -and article describing the performance of Mozart’s Requiem that was performed on 48 hours notice following the Orlando Massacre.
-I sang as a member of the chorus.
+(2016) The Orlando Requiem ( “Free Associations” and “The American Psychoanalyst”)–article describing the performance of Mozart’s Requiem that was performed on 48 hours notice following the Orlando Massacre.
+Sang as a member of the chorus.

 Nagel, J.J.
 (2013) “Melodies of the Mind: Connections Between Psychoanalysis and Music”.
 Routledge Press, London and New York.